Tazmeenilsa/ExpressJs-practise1/README.md

 # ExpressJs-practise1
-Routing
+Routing,
-send html and json data as a response serving website with express
+send html and json data as a response, serving website with express